NelsonGift/NelsonGift/README.md

 - ✍ You can find my projects here [Portfolio]  https://azhartech.net/
 - 🔭 I’m currently working on a django multi-vendor restaurant marketplace.
 - 🌱 I’m currently learning React DSA and AWS
-- 👯 I’m looking to collaborate on open source
+- 👯 I’m currently working as a freelancer
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: HIM/HE
 - 📧 Reach out to me at.. sabitnelson@gmail.com